ITunes Store: Internationalization

 Originally only Mac OS X users who had a US billing address could buy songs with the service, but Steve Jobs announced plans to support both Windows and non-American users.
 The Windows version of iTunes and support for the Windows platform from iTunes Music Store were announced on October 16, 2003, with immediate availability.
-Beginning in 2004, the service has become available in a number of countries other than the United States:
+Beginning in 2004, the service became available in a number of countries other than the United States:

-To buy files through the store, a user must install the proprietary digital media player iTunes to access the store.
+To buy files through the store, a user must either use a Mac, iPhone or iPad device or install the proprietary digital media player iTunes to access the store.
 This software is available only for certain versions of the Macintosh or Windows operating systems.